drhlxiao/g4cad/README.md

 ### Installation
 1) Download g4cad https://github.com/drhlxiao/g4cad/archive/refs/heads/main.zip
 2) Unzip the downloaded zip file
 3) find the folder g4cad in unzipped folder, copy it to FreeCAD workbench directory (~/.FreeCAD/Mod on Linux.
-On windows, You can also find Mod folder)
+On windows, You can also find folder "Mod" under the installation directory)

 ### Workflow